awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

 ## UserDefinedFunctionInput Structure<a name="aws-glue-api-catalog-functions-UserDefinedFunctionInput"></a>

-A structure used to create or updata a user\-defined function\.
+A structure used to create or update a user\-defined function\.

 **Fields**
 + `FunctionName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.